MohammadSaeedi-wrm/mohammadsaeedi-wrm.github.io/resume.md

 ## Awards and Honors
 • Selected as a 2024 Vadose Zone Journal Outstanding Reviewer for exceptional peer-review contributions

-## Invitation of Joining the Editorial Board/Reviewer
+##  Invitation to Join Editorial Board/Serve as a Reviewer
 Transactions on Geoscience and Remote Sensing <br/>
 Science of the Total Environment <br/>
 Journal of Hydrology <br/>